 Every Sunday evening, homework is posted on Piazza, and is due the following Sunday by 10:00 PM.
 No late homeworks will be accepted for any reason, since we release solutions immediately soon after the deadline.
 Scoring 90% or above on homeworks is considered full credit.
 We will drop your two lowest homework scores.

 Although most of the homeworks are theoretical, there will be one challenging but fun programming project.
-Programming projects cannot be dropped.
+The programming project cannot be dropped.
 Details will be decided and announced when that time approaches.

 There will be two midterms and one final exam.

 All exams are mandatory.
-Midterms are during class time, and all students are expected to be able to attend them.
 We will not provide any alternate exams.

 We will compute grades from a weighted average, as follows: